This is how you keep the pool clean and healthy

 Preparing your pool for vacuuming

-Attach the vacuum head and hose
+Attaching the vacuum head and hose

 Attach the vacuum head to the telescopic pole and connect one end of the vacuum hose to the underside of the vacuum head.
-Lower the vacuum head and hose into the pool and make sure all air is expelled from the hose before connecting it to the skimmer or designated suction port.
+Lower the vacuum head and hose into the pool and make sure all air is released from the hose before connecting it to the skimmer or the designated suction port.
 This step is crucial to ensure proper suction and effective vacuuming.

 Start vacuuming